-The fourth and final child wants four masks and will take you to the Twinmold Dungeon, filled with mini-bosses, unlike the other children.
-If got the Great Fairy Sword from the Great Fairy of Kindness, then you have this place in the palm of your hand.
-Try not to use many arrows, since we will need them for Majora.
+The fourth and final child wants four masks and will take you to the Twinmold mini-dungeon, filled with mini-bosses.
+If you have the Great Fairy Sword from the Great Fairy of Kindness, then you have this place in the palm of your hand.
+Try not to use many arrows, since you will need them for Majora.

 In the first room is a Dinofol.
 You can kill it with a single strike of the Great Fairy’s Sword, or simply use the Goron Mask to perform a Goron Pound (A + B) right as it starts attacking.
 Either way will kill it instantly.

 The third room has a Garo Master.
 Defend and strafe to the left or right, then strike it from behind.
 Defend again.
 After you’ve damaged it a bit, you can hit it with the Great Fairy’s Sword to end it quickly.
-Be warned though, you can’t defend while using that weapon.
-After he’s dead, run away or defend with your shield against his explosion.
-Hookshot to the chest that appears (which has Arrows) and go through the door.
+Be warned though; you can’t defend while using that weapon.
+After he’s dead, run away or defend with your Shield against his explosion.
+Hookshot to the chest that appears (which contains some arrows) and go through the door.

 The fifth room has an Iron Knuckle.
-Stab it with the Great Fairy Sword, backup, repeat.
-Once it’s armor falls away, run away, then turn around and Z target it.
+Stab it with the Great Fairy Sword, back up, repeat.
+Once its armor falls away, run away, then turn around and Z-target it.
 Stab it mercilessly to defeat it.
-Open the large chest that appears to get Bombchus, the first time we’re officially supposed to use them.
+Open the large chest that appears to get Bombchus.
+This is the first time you’re officially supposed to use them.
 Look at the wall on your right, which has a cracked portion part way up.
 Line yourself up with it while standing in the middle of the room and whip out a Bombchu.
 After about three and a half blinks, release it to blow up that portion of the wall, revealing an eye switch.
 Shoot it to make a ladder appear.